learnbyexample/cli-computing/Files_and_Directories.md

 <br>

-Let's look at commonly used commands to navigate directories, create and modify files and folders.
+Let's look at commonly used commands to navigate directories, create and modify files and directories.
 For certain commands, a list of commonly used options are also given

 Make it a habit to use `man` command to read about a new command - for example `man ls`